nuta/operating-system-in-1000-lines/website/en/04-boot.md

 $QEMU -machine virt -bios default -nographic -serial mon:stdio --no-reboot
 ```

-The QEMU options are as follows:
+QEMU takes various options to start the virtual machine.
+Here are the options used in the script:

 - `-machine virt`: Start a `virt` machine.
-You can check supported environments with the `-machine '?'` option.
+You can check other supported machines with the `-machine '?'` option.
 - `-bios default`: Use the default firmware (OpenSBI in this case).
 - `-nographic`: Start QEMU without a GUI window.
 - `-serial mon:stdio`: Connect QEMU's standard input/output to the virtual machine's serial port.
 Specifying `mon:` allows switching to the QEMU monitor by pressing <kbd>Ctrl</kbd>+<kbd>A</kbd> then <kbd>C</kbd>.